-Many of Eco's observations read true in our hyperkinetic era of the Internet, the experience economy, the Disneyfication of entertainment, and the mega blockbuster.
+Many of Eco’s observations read true in our hyperkinetic era of the Internet, the experience economy, the Disneyfication of entertainment, the mega-blockbuster.

 Arye Michael Bender reprises his role as defrocked '70s guru Octavio Coleman in the upcoming part spin-off, part sequel, part prequel and completely mind-bending film, The Esquire.

 Indiana Jones was born to be a cult object.
 What does that mean nearly four decades later, when prestigious institutions have embraced this artifice?

 Part investigative journalism, pop-anthropology, and travel diary, The Dark Net finds a bizarre world; a funhouse refraction of our surface interests, intents, motivations, and mores.

 True Detective and Serial mark our society’s preoccupation with all things illegal, especially when they end in murder.

 Although the interesting model of Scarcity makes it worth a read, like too many behavioral economics texts, it tries to cram too many global phenomena under its framework.

 Haunted houses.
 Extreme haunts.
 Big scares.
 Big money.
 Maybe even big health benefits (when used with caution, of course).
 Step inside, if you dare.